 In my heart I knew that it wasn't okay. .
 It wasn't okay that I was so afraid to try a spoonful of the soup my mother had just spent all day cooking.
 It wasn't okay that my head was spinning off into the land of numbers, calories, body image and negative connotations with food.
 In my heart, and even in my head, I knew that I wasn't okay .. and I needed my mom to know it, too.
 I needed my mom to save me from the anorexia that was destroying my brain.

 ..I needed to be saved from myself, and mama bears always do everything in their power to save their cubs.

 My mom looked at me the way that all worried Jewish mothers look at their children.
-There was fear written all over her face, and yet, still there was an outpouring of love straight from her vessel, directly into mine.
-She opened her arms wide, letting me know it was okay to fall into her embrace.
+There was fear written all over her face, and yet, still, there was an outpouring of love straight from her vessel, directly into mine.
+She opened her arms wide, letting me know that it was okay to fall into her embrace.
 There really is no comfort quite like my mothers hugs.